yowainwright/yowainwright.github.io/content/shiki-syntax.md

     throw new Error('Invalid user data');
   }

-  // This is the important part we're focusing on const normalizedEmail = userData.email.toLowerCase().trim();
+  // This is the important part to focus on const normalizedEmail = userData.email.toLowerCase().trim();
   const username = normalizedEmail.split('@')[0];